 Inflammatory bowel diseases (IBD), like Crohn’s disease or Ulcerative Colitis, affect the small intestine and colon.
 These diseases are usually treated medically but often require surgery as they progress.
 IBD increases the risk of developing colon cancer.

 Many conditions of the colon are not chronic or life-threatening, such as constipation, gas, bloating, diarrhea, or brief episodes of crampy pain.
 These will often resolve with changes in diet, increased exercise, and adequate hydration by drinking plenty of fluids.
 Increasing fiber and using a probiotic supplement can be helpful.

 You can reduce your risk of developing colon cancer and other diseases of the colon by making healthy dietary and lifestyle choices:

 If you smoke — stop!
 Smoking increases your risk of getting many different types of cancer, including colon cancer.
 Smoking also inhibits your ability to fight infections like diverticulitis.

 Cut down on red meat.
-Frequently eating red meat and processed meat products has been clearly linked to colon cancer.
+Frequently eating red meat and processed meat products have been clearly linked to colon cancer.

 Increase your fiber intake daily by incorporating more fiber-rich foods into your diet daily.
-These include oat and bran cereals, whole grains, leafy green vegetables, many fruits and berries, nuts, flax seeds and chia seeds.
-Gradually increase the fiber in your diet, adding 2 or 3 grams per day every week, until you reach about 10 to 12 extra grams daily.
+These include oat and bran cereals, whole grains, leafy green vegetables, fruits and berries, nuts, flax seeds, and chia seeds.
+Gradually increase the fiber in your diet, adding 2 or 3 grams daily, every week, until you reach about 10 to 12 extra grams daily.